No products in the basket.

 The versatility of tablecloths – vinyl PVC wipe clean tablecloths

 Unlike synthetic, permeable fabric, a vinyl table covering can be used both indoors and outdoors.
 If you’re hosting an outdoor event and suddenly find yourself at the mercy of British weather, PVC wipe clean tablecloths can be your saviour!
 They’re easy to store and won’t require hours of drying if they do get wet.

 Ideal for outdoor events

-Better still, for use in event applications, table cloth vinyl makes light work of spills and other accidents.
+Better still, for use in event applications, wipeable tablecloth vinyl makes light work of spills and other accidents.
 Consider them in use at a pop-up bar, for example.
 If your bartender inevitably overfills a pint of beer, there’s no issue of staining or hassle over clean-up: a simple damp cloth will have it sparkling again in no time.

-This can prove to be a huge time and money saver for events and catering managers – rather than spending hours arguing over dry cleaning bills, a cost-effective cloth will solve the problem instantly.
+This can prove to be a huge time and money saver for events and catering managers – rather than spending hours arguing over dry cleaning bills, a cost-effective wipe easy tablecloth will solve the problem instantly.

 Hard-wearing for multiple applications

-There’s a reason that vinyl is the polymer of choice for so many applications – primarily, it can be recycled up to seven times, and can last up to 140 years!
-An added bonus, particularly for the aforementioned outdoor events, is that it has a strong resistance to many chemicals, as well as sunlight and oxidation from water.
+There’s a reason that vinyl is the polymer of choice for so many applications – primarily, it is incredibly durable, and a vinyl coated tablecloth oilcloth, if looked after in the right manner (simply wiped after use with a damp cloth), can last for many years.
+The vinyl/PVC coating also has a strong resistance to many chemicals, as well as sunlight and oxidation from water.

 Weddings, events or even household occasions all present a variety of hazards that other tablecloth materials simply cannot withstand.
 Candle fires, accidental rips, wax spills and chemical spills can all wreak havoc on a traditional cloth fabric.
 PVC does not burn; it is non-permeable, highly heat-resistant and can peel away from wax easily.